ExtendRealityLtd/VRTK/README.md

   pressure being applied to the button pressed.
   * **touchpadAxis:** A Vector2 of the position the touchpad is touched at.
+  * **touchpadAngle:** A float that shows the rotational position the touchpad is being touched at, 0 being top, 180 being bottom and all other angles accordingly.

 There are also common action aliases that are emitted when controller buttons are pressed.
 These action aliases can be mapped to a